UsmanRiaz257/CarSmash/README.md

 ## How to run the game

 after build just run

-qmake myapp.pro
+-qmake myapp.pro
-make
+-make
-./myapp
+-./myapp